 Murder in the first degree is classified as either a Class I or Class IA felony, punishable by death or life in prison.

 Under Neb.
-Rev. Stat. §28-304, individuals may be charged with second-degree murder if they intentionally cause death without premeditation.
-Premeditation is formulating a plan to do something before doing it.
+Rev. Stat. ยง28-304, individuals may be charged with second-degree murder if they intentionally cause death without premeditation.
+Premeditation is defined as formulating a plan to do something before doing it.
 Second-degree murder is a Class IB felony, punishable by 20 years to life in prison.

 Homicide is not always intentional, which is why state law recognizes lesser offenses such as manslaughter and motor vehicle homicide.
-Unlike first- or second-degree murder cases, the prosecutor does not have to prove you meant to kill the other party to convict you on these charges.
-He or she must only prove your criminally negligent, reckless, or unlawful behavior resulted in the unintentional death of another person.
+Unlike first- or second-degree murder cases, the prosecutor does not have to prove the accused person meant to kill the other party to convict them on these lesser charges.
+They must only prove that the accused’s criminally negligent, reckless, or unlawful behavior resulted in the unintentional death of another person.

 Manslaughter

-Manslaughter occurs when people kill others without malice.
-This typically happens in the heat of the moment during a fight or while in the process of committing an illegal act.
+Manslaughter occurs when someone kills another person without malice.
+This typically happens in the heat of the moment, during a fight, or while in the process of committing an illegal act.
 Manslaughter is a Class IIA felony, which can result in a prison sentence of up to 20 years.
-As the potential sanctions for a manslaughter conviction are harsh, you should consult with a lawyer in Omaha if you are facing homicide charges.
+As the potential sanctions for a manslaughter conviction are severe, you should always consult with a homicide lawyer in Omaha if you are facing manslaughter charges.

 Motor Vehicle Homicide

-Motor vehicle homicide occurs when individuals drive in violation of state law or local ordinance and thereby cause accidents that result in death to others.
+Motor vehicle homicide occurs when individuals drive in violation of state law or local ordinance and cause accidents that result in someone’s death.
 According to Neb.
-Rev. Stat. §28-306, motor vehicle homicide can be a Class I misdemeanor offense, but it also can be a felony charge in certain circumstances.
+Rev. Stat. ยง28-306, motor vehicle homicide can be a Class I misdemeanor offense, but it also can be a felony charge in certain circumstances.

 Though manslaughter and motor vehicle homicide are lesser offenses, a conviction can still have serious implications.
 As such, it is vital that you seek legal help when facing these types of charges.
-An experienced lawyer can inform you of possible defenses to any type of homicide charge.
+An experienced homicide attorney can explain the law and any possible defenses to these types of homicide charge.

 Contact an Omaha Homicide Attorney for Legal Advice Today

 Every homicide case involves different forms of evidence and circumstances that led to the death in question.
-An Omaha homicide lawyer can analyze your situation and help you build a defense strategy for your case.
+A dedicated Omaha homicide lawyer at Berry Law can analyze your situation and help you build a strong defense strategy for your case.